What If Your Story Isn’t Over Yet? The Unexpected Path Out of Anxiety You Haven’t Tried

 - 4 min read

-A lot of us walk through life like we’re wandering in circles in the woods—thinking we’re making progress, only to come face-to-face with the same damn tree we marked yesterday.
+Many of us walk through life like we’re lost in a forest.
+We think we’re making progress, only to find ourselves face-to-face with the same tree we marked yesterday.
 Anxiety will do that to you.
-It’s sneaky like that.
+It’s sneaky.
 It convinces you that no matter what you try, you’re stuck.
 But here’s the truth: you’re not stuck.
 You’re just in the middle of your story.

-And yes—before you roll your eyes—you can move forward.
+And yes, before you roll your eyes, you can move forward.
 Things can get better.
 Your life can shift in ways you never saw coming.
-But you’re the one who has to pick up the tools that actually help you climb out of the loop.
-For me, that tool was music.
-Guitar.
-Songwriting.
-Not because it magically solved anything, but because it gave me somewhere to put the weight I was carrying.
+But you must pick up the tools that help you climb out of the loop.
+For me, that tool was music—guitar and songwriting.
+Not because it magically solved everything, but because it gave me a place to put the weight I was carrying.

-Let that settle in for a second…is your story over?
+Let that settle in for a moment.
+Is your story over?
 How can it be?
 Says who?

 When I hit that point of “enough is enough,” I started writing.
-Not to sound poetic.
-Not to impress anyone.
-Just to get the truth out of my head and onto paper so it would stop eating me alive.
+Not to sound poetic or impress anyone, but to get the truth out of my head and onto paper.
 Sometimes I wrote twice a day.
 Sometimes I wrote things I didn’t want to admit.
-But that’s where real change starts—in the stuff you’d rather avoid.
+But that’s where real change begins—in the stuff you’d rather avoid.

 If you’re stuck in anxiety, write yourself a letter.
 No filter.
 No holding back.
-Lay out the reasons you can’t keep living the way you’ve been living.
+Lay out the reasons you can’t keep living the way you have been.
 That letter becomes a lifeline on the days when your old habits come calling.

-And yeah, a lot of us hide.
-We hide who we are.
-We hide what we feel.
-We hide behind some “acceptable” version of ourselves because life didn’t deal us a fair hand, and somewhere along the line we decided that meant our real selves weren’t allowed to exist.
+Yes, many of us hide.
+We hide who we are and what we feel.
+We hide behind some “acceptable” version of ourselves because life didn’t deal us a fair hand.
+Somewhere along the line, we decided that meant our real selves weren’t allowed to exist.

 But here’s the truth: the hiding is what’s suffocating you.

 That’s why music matters.
-It lets you say the things your mouth refuses to say.
+It allows you to express what your mouth refuses to say.
 It lets you bleed without breaking.
-It lets the truth out in a way that doesn’t destroy you—it frees you.
+It releases the truth in a way that doesn’t destroy you—it frees you.

-Before I ever hit record on anything, before I ever wrote a chorus, I learned how to sit still.
+Before I ever hit record or wrote a chorus, I learned how to sit still.
 Just breathe.
 Just be.
-And yeah—it feels ridiculous at first.
+Yes, it feels ridiculous at first.
 Anxiety will try to convince you that stillness is dangerous.
 But those few quiet seconds?
 That’s where you actually hear yourself.
 That’s where the real stuff comes up.

-And once it does, you write.
+Once it does, you write.
 Whatever comes out.
 Whatever hurts.
 Whatever scares you.
-It doesn’t need to rhyme.
-It doesn’t need to make sense.
-One of my songs literally started with the line, “I didn’t know where we wanted to go, just had enough of here.”
+It doesn’t need to rhyme or make sense.
+One of my songs started with the line, “I didn’t know where we wanted to go, just had enough of here.”
 That was it.
-That was the spark.
-And that spark became a song that helped me heal a part of my life I’d been avoiding for years.
+That spark became a song that helped me heal a part of my life I’d been avoiding for years.

 After you write, you play.
 You pick up the guitar—shaky hands, messy chords, whatever.
-You hit an A. Then step down to a G. You just let something move through you instead of trapping it inside you.
+You hit an A, then step down to a G. You let something move through you instead of trapping it inside.
 Because that’s what anxiety is: trapped energy, begging for a way out.

 You are not meant to feel pinned down by anxiety.
 You’re meant to feel alive.
 So breathe.
 Write.
 Play.
 Move forward one honest moment at a time.